 - Pour the buttermilk mixture into the bowl with the dry ingredients and stir gently until there are no dry pockets.

 - Pour in the melted butter and stir until combined.

 - Divide batter among 12 muffin cups.
+I like to fill my ¼-cup measure generously with batter and use it as a scoop.
 Bake 10-12 minutes, until a tester comes out clean.
 Remove to a rack to cool slightly before serving, or cool completely and keep for up to a day or two.

 - The type of cornmeal you use will have an effect on the final product.
 This recipe is calibrated for good old yellow cornmeal from the supermarket, but we frequently use fancier varieties too.
 The coarser the grind, the more moist the final result.
 If your cornmeal is very coarse, let the batter sit for 10 minutes before baking to give it a chance to absorb the liquid.

 - If you don't have buttermilk, you can substitute 1 ⅓ cups whole milk and 1 tablespoon plus one teaspoon apple cider vinegar or freshly squeezed lemon juice.